Ji-Hwan Bae Player Props: Pirates vs. Cardinals

 Ji-Hwan Bae At The Plate

-- Bae is hitting .231 with two doubles, two home runs and three walks.
+- Bae is batting .217 with two doubles, two home runs and three walks.

-- In six of 11 games this year (54.5%), Bae has reached safely via hit, and that includes multiple hits twice.
+- This season, Bae has totaled at least one hit in seven of 13 games (53.8%), and had multiple hits twice.

-- He has hit a home run in two of 11 games played this season, and in 4.8% of his plate appearances.
+- He has homered in two of 13 games played this year, and in 4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.